 “Warrior Pose battles and wins focus.
 You see that there is no war within you.
 You’re on your own side, and you are your own strength.”Although this story seems dramatically violent and far from the inner peace and serenity that yoga promotes, the underlying message is very important.
 Lord Shiva represents the Higher Self; Sati represents the Heart; and Daksha represents the Ego with all its ramifications, such as anger, impatience, maliciousness and arrogance.

 As human beings, we all fight spiritual battles with our egos.
 So practicing the Warrior Sequence is essentially practicing resolve, control and triumph over those negative vibrations by virtue of our pure hearts.

 From deep within the Dandaka Forest, the great King Rama’s wife, Queen Sita, was kidnapped by a savage demon and taken to the island of Lanka on a flying chariot.
 Brimming in anger, King Rama gathered his troops and executed a daring rescue mission.
-He called upon his most loyal devotee, Hanuman – a demigod who was part man, part monkey – to advance first, find Queen Sita and deliver a precious ring to reassure her that her beloved husband was on his way to save her.
+He called upon his most loyal devotee, Hanuman – a demigod who was part man, part monkey – to advance first, find Queen Sita and deliver a precious ring to reassure her that she will be rescued.